sodelab/SI_CO2Ar/README.md

 # SI

-Olaseni Sode, Jesus Ruiz, and Steve Peralta 'Combination bands of the argon carbon dioxide complex using theoretical vibrational spectroscopy'
+Olaseni Sode, Jesus Ruiz, and Steve Peralta 'Theoretical investigation of the vibrational structure of the Ar-CO2 complex' Supporting Information
-Supporting Information

 --------------------------------------------------------------------------------